Do Raccoons Kill Rabbits? Get the Real Story

 Can Rabbits Protect Themselves?

 Rabbits are cute, intelligent, and friendly prey animals that do not like to initiate a fight.
 Nature has blessed them with several defensive characteristics to help them avoid being preyed on easily.
+They protect them from raccoons because;

-Good Runners
+They Are Good Runners

 Rabbits are known as fast runners.
 They use their capability to run fast and hide quickly as their main defense system.
 These fast runners are not an easy catch for their predators as they love giving their predators a tough time by playing “Catch me if you can”.